rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ### What are we going to build?

 Together we are going to build a simple single page application which searches for Github repos by keyword, and display them in a grid.
-The starter package includes two versions of the app, each with a `start` and `complete` version of the app:
+The starter package includes two versions of the app, each with a `START` and `COMPLETE` version of the app:

   - `cdn--START`
   - `cdn--COMPLETE`